Law Librarians are ready to assist faculty with their research endeavors. The following research support

 The Law Library offers first-class document delivery service to faculty members.
 Faculty can request to have documents, books, DVD’s, and/or magazines delivered to their offices or mailboxes.

-Faculty can request for document delivery through the Faculty Request Database or by contacting your Library Information Consultant.
+Faculty can request for document delivery by contacting your Library Information Consultant.
 Individual faculty may also request resources from other libraries through interlibrary loan (ILL) services.

 The Law Library can also schedule to pick up books or other library materials that need to be returned.
 Books or library items checked-out through the University Library are returned via campus mail.
 In instances where you need main University Library materials returned, please provide notice three (3) business days before the due date to ensure your items are returned and processed by the due date.